-Only regular Employees who have passed probation may use vacation.
-Part-time Employees will accrue vacation on a pro-rata basis according to the terms of this Agreement.
-Refer to the Letter of Understanding for administrative clarification.
+Part-time Employees will accrue vacation on a pro-rata basis.

 Section 2.
 Vacation Scheduling.
-Each regular Employee shall take earned vacation at a time approved by the President.
+Each regular Employee shall take earned vacation at a time approved by the President or their designee.
 Insofar as possible, Employee requests for vacation shall be granted.

 Section 3.
 Vacation Carryover.
 Vacation is meant as a means of rest and recreation.
-An Employee may carry over unused vacation time from one calendar year to the next up to a maximum of one and one half (1 1/2) times the Employee's annual entitlement.
+An Employee may carry over unused vacation time from one calendar year to the next up to a maximum of eighty (80) hours.
 Vacation shall not accrue during unpaid leaves of absence.

 Section 4.
 Vacation Pay on Termination.
-An Employee who terminates employment is entitled to all accrued vacation pay at the Employee's regular rate of pay.
+An Employee who voluntarily terminates their employment is entitled to cash out of up to eighty (80) hours of accrued vacation pay at the Employee's regular rate of pay.
+In all other circumstances, any accrued vacation pay will be forfeited.